symbolize-app/symbolize/rfc/db-shard.md

 ## Notes

 - Some DBs contain unstructured streams
-  - These need to be partitioned by day
+  - These need to be partitioned by capacity
   - Shard ID is still a GUID, gets registered in an index
+  - Shards indexed by start timestamp
 - Some DBs contain recursive threads
   - Each thread still partitioned separately even though only some are top-level
   - Links to messages must include thread ID (DB shard ID)
 - All DB shards have a capacity limit
-  - For example, max notifications or feed size per author, or max thread messages per day (chat) or all time (forum)
+  - For example, max notifications or feed size per author, or max posts per forum thread
   - This preserves DB shard performance
   - Needs special UI treatment (e.g. "please create a new thread")
 - To preserve resources, some DBs do not allow subscriptions